Stop it Now! Helpline

 Increased caller demand

 Since the Helpline was established in 2002 callers have increased year on year.
-The chart opposite demonstrates how many calls we have received on an annual basis and shows the on-going increase in demand.
+The chart opposite demonstrates how many call and callers we have engaged with over the last ten years and shows the on-going increase in demand.
 Our experienced operators have been able, and continue to offer information and advice to a range of people calling with issues surrounding child sexual abuse.

 Visit www.stopitnow.org.uk for more information about the Helpline and the Stop it Now! campaign.